JackSzwergold/Writing/Shadows, Shapes & Sand (Jumping Off of the Boardwalk into the Sand).md

 So I climbed back up the steps and everyone started to give me grief about falling face first in the sand.
 A few more kids jumped but it was getting late so we all started walking towards 2nd Street Park where we’d probably horse around a little bit more before going home.

-As we walked along the boardwalk I looked down between the slats of the boardwalk to try and catch a glimpse of the people I just saw shuffling about.
-I could hear movement and voices but there wasn’t enough light to make anything out, but I knew they were there.
+As we walked along the boardwalk I looked down between the wooden slats to try and catch a glimpse of the people I just saw shuffling about.
+I could hear movement and voices but there wasn’t enough light to make anything out.
+But I knew whoever they were, they were down there and I was up here.

 ***